-The Metrics Dashboard shows a list of metrics, and allows you to filter by the metric name, host, and timeframe when the metric was first seen / last active.
+The Metrics page shows a list of metrics, and allows you to filter by the metric name, host, and timeframe when the metric was first seen / last active.
 For a list of metric categories, which you can use when searching, see here.
-The Metrics Dashboard is available by clicking “Charts” in the left-hand nav bar, and then selecting “Metrics” at the top of the window.
+The Metrics page is available by clicking “Charts” in the left-hand nav bar, and then selecting “Metrics” at the top of the window.

-Note: The Metrics Dashboard default behavior is to show metrics that were last active within the approximate timeframe shown in the time selector.
+Note: The default behavior is to show metrics that were last active within the approximate timeframe shown in the time selector.

 The top navigation bar has filters and options for changing what is displayed in the Metrics table.